Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Introduction

-This study showcases the application of PaiDEs in estimating epistemic uncertainty on regression tasks for ensembles with probabilistic outputs.
-Unlike the well-explored area of estimating uncertainty in classification, regression problems pose unique challenges in this field.
-Information-theoretic quantities such as entropy are more challenging to estimate for an ensemble of continuous distributions compared to an ensemble of categorical distributions, with an ensemble of categorical distributions creating a mixture of categorical distributions which one can easily calculate the entropy for.
-The primary ensemble utilized in this study is a collection of Normalizing Flows (NFs), known for their effectiveness in capturing heteroscedastic and complex multi-modal aleatoric uncertainty \citep{nf-rezende15,kingma2018glow}.
-This holds particular significance in the realm of robotic locomotion, where these characteristics are pertinent due to the frequent encounters with nonlinear stochastic dynamics.
-Moreover, these tasks present an ideal application for active learning methods, as acquiring additional data is often resource-intensive and should therefore be conducted with optimal efficiency.
-Our contributions are as follows: \begin{itemize} \item We introduce the framework for applying PaiDEs to estimate epistemic uncertainty in deep ensembles with probabilistic outputs (\autoref{sec:our_contribution}). \item We extend previous epistemic uncertainty estimation methods to higher dimensional settings, and demonstrate how PaiDEs outperform MC and other active learning benchmarks in the higher dimensional setting with rigorous statistical testing (\autoref{sec:results}). \item We provide an analysis of the time-saving advantages offered by PaiDEs compared to MC estimators for epistemic uncertainty estimation (\autoref{sec:timesavings}). \end{itemize}
+This study demonstrates the use of PairEpEsts to estimate epistemic uncertainty in regression ensembles with probabilistic outputs.
+Unlike classification, regression poses unique challenges because entropy is harder to estimate for mixtures of continuous distributions than for categorical ones.
+To address this, we focus on Normalizing Flows (NFs), which can capture heteroscedastic and multimodal aleatoric uncertainty \citep{nf-rezende15,kingma2018glow}.
+This capability is particularly relevant for robotic locomotion, where nonlinear stochastic dynamics make data acquisition costly and active learning essential.
+The proposed framework extends epistemic uncertainty estimation to high-dimensional regression tasks that have been largely underserved in the literature.
+Our contributions are threefold: \begin{itemize} \item We introduce the framework PairEpEsts, which applies PaiDEs to estimate epistemic uncertainty in deep ensembles with probabilistic outputs (\autoref{sec:our_contribution}). \item We extend previous epistemic uncertainty estimation methods to settings with higher-dimensional output \citep{berry2023normalizing}, and demonstrate how PairEpEsts outperform MC and other active learning baselines in these settings with rigorous statistical testing (\autoref{sec:results}). \item We provide an analysis of the time-saving advantages offered by PairEpEsts compared to MC estimators for epistemic uncertainty estimation (\autoref{sec:timesavings}). \end{itemize}